minilandl/dotfiles/README.md

 <p align="left"> wallpapers in <code>/wall</code>, scripts in <code>/.bin</code>, and colorshemes in <code>.colors</code> application specific configs in <code>.config</code></p>

-dotfiles are used to customize your system.
-The “dotfiles” name is derived from the configuration files in Unix-like systems that start with a dot.
-This helps with moving between systems easily and stored as a backup.

 Feel free to use and steal bits as you see fit as most of my own setup is taken from bits I've found from other people.

 <h2> What I use </h2>